mistermicheels/learning-notes/processes-techniques/Issue-troubleshooting.md

     -   Keep in mind that coincidences can happen!
 For example, the fact that an issue is first observed right after a release doesn't necessarily mean that it's caused by the changes made during the release.
 -   List any interesting observations you make
 -   List any patterns you see

--   Look for the most obvious, dumb things first
+Look for the most obvious, dumb things first

 -   It's typically just your code, your data or your settings
 -   It's very unlikely that the issue is caused by bugs in your compiler, language runtime, browser, database software, libraries (especially if they are mature and battle-tested)

--   Don't rush and don't skimp on breaks
+Don't rush and don't skimp on breaks

 -   Trying to go too fast may make you miss important details or fail to see a general pattern, leading to a lot of time and energy spent going in the wrong direction
 -   Breaks are needed to stay sharp, plus taking your focus away from the problem can trigger a light bulb moment as well.
 See also [Hammock-driven development](../mindset/Hammock-driven-development.md)

--   Ask for help if it makes sense!
+Ask for help if it makes sense!

 -   An extra pair of eyes can help to see anything you missed
 -   The act of describing the issue to someone might already give you some ideas
 -   Even if the other person doesn't know a lot about that part of the system, they might still provide valuable input.
 See also [Hammock-driven development - Bonus: the power of interactions and the outsider effect](../mindset/Hammock-driven-development.md#bonus-the-power-of-interactions-and-the-outsider-effect)
-    -   In addition to asking people in your team, it could also make sense to ask people in the online development community
+-   In addition to asking people in your team, it could also make sense to ask people online

 ## Reproducing the issue locally